ltucker284/Basic-Chain/README.md

 This project was taken from Hyperledger's Fabric-Samples repository, found here: https://github.com/hyperledger/fabric-samples.
 Specifically, the Commercial-Paper tutorial files were used.
 Files that have been taken from Fabric Samples are marked with `SPDX-License-Identifier: Apache-2.0`.
 Please keep in mind that these files have been edited for the purposes of this project, but the originals are credited to hyperledger via the Apache 2.0 license markings.

+Version 1.0 of this project is called Basic-Chain.
+The merkle-tree folder was developed and maintained by Juan.
+The Hyperledger application was developed and maintained by Liz.
+When referencing the research paper in the docs folder, it corresponds to version 1.0 and 1.0 only.

+Any versions beyond 1.0 (King's Moot) are developed and maintained by Liz.